 The Answer

-So the thing to do is to be an expert of your own body and what works for you and try to do the same for your girlfriend.
+Be an expert of your own body and what works for you and try to do the same for your girlfriend.
 It sounds like this is what you’re doing already, which is great.
 If one sexual activity isn’t working out, try a different one.

 You might also want to read